John Harrington (ice hockey): Coaching career

 Following 1984, Harrington retired from playing and rejoined his college roots as an assistant coach under former Montreal Canadiens star Ralph Backstrom at the University of Denver.
 The highlight of Harrington's time at Denver was 1985-86 when Denver won a school record 34 games and advanced to the NCAA Frozen Four.
 In 1990 Harrington returned to Minnesota as an assistant coach for St. Cloud State University.

 From 1993 to 2008, Harrington was the head hockey coach at Saint John's University in Collegeville, Minnesota.
 Harrington turned around a listless program at Saint John's.
 By his fourth season he had guided SJU to a school-record 26-6-1 mark, the school's first conference championship since 1950, the school's first conference playoff championship, the school's first NCAA tournament berth and an NCAA third-place victory.
 In 15 seasons at Saint John's he has a career record of 241-142-31 (.620).
 He has won five MIAC titles, four MIAC playoff championships and has advanced to the NCAA tournament five times.
 Harrington is the school leader in career wins.
 In addition to his coaching duties, Harrington was the assistant athletic director at Saint John's.

-It was announced on March 31, 2008 that Harrington would step down as head coach at Saint John's to become head coach for HC Ambri-Piotta of the Swiss National League, his brief tenure lasting only until December 16.
-On January 19, 2009 Harrington signed a contract as head coach for Slovenia men's national ice hockey team, a position he held until December 12, 2010 when he was succeeded by Matjaž Kopitar.
+It was announced on March 31, 2008, that Harrington would step down as head coach at Saint John's to become head coach for HC Ambri-Piotta of the Swiss National League, his brief tenure lasting only until December 16.
+On January 19, 2009, Harrington signed a contract as head coach for Slovenia men's national ice hockey team, a position he held until December 12, 2010, when he was succeeded by Matjaž Kopitar.
 On May 11, 2009, Harrington signed a contract with HC Asiago, where he served as head coach until 2011.

-In May 2015, after serving four years as an amateur scout for the NHL's Colorado Avalanche, Harrington was named the head coach of the Minnesota State Mavericks women's ice hockey of the Western Collegiate Hockey Association (WCHA).
+In May 2015, after serving four years as an amateur scout for the NHL's Colorado Avalanche, Harrington was named the head coach of the Minnesota State Mavericks women's ice hockey team of the Western Collegiate Hockey Association (WCHA).

+On March 10, 2024, after spending nine seasons as the head coach, Harrington announced his retirement.
+He served temporarily as Special Assistant to the Athletic Director before retiring on June 30, 2024.
+Harrington finished with an 85-198-25 overall record, which is the second best by a head coach in Mavericks history.

-In the movies
+In film

 As part of the 1980 Olympic team, Harrington has been portrayed in movies twice, with the more recent being Disney's 2004 release Miracle.
 Harrington is portrayed by Nate Miller, who played hockey at the University of Minnesota from 1997 to 2000.

-Prior to Miracle, Harrington was portrayed by Bill Schreiner in the 1981 made-for-TV movie Miracle on Ice.
+Harrington was portrayed by Bill Schreiner in the 1981 made-for-TV movie Miracle on Ice.